seanmorris/nynex95/content/hello-world.md

 ## UI

-I call this user interface "Nynex".
+I call this user interface "Nynex95".
 The name comes from the version identifier Windows **9x**, as well as the first phone company to ever provide me with dialup internet access, way back in the '90s.

 For more information on the UI, see [whats Nynex?](/repo-browser/seanmorris/nynex95/content/whats-nynex.md)

+For more information on Curvature, the JS framework, see [Curvature Playground?](https://curvature.unholysh.it)

 ## To do